A 200-bed homeless men’s shelter run by Andrew Cuomo’s sister could be coming to Greenpoint — and residents are alarmed.

 The New York-based nonprofit HELP USA, one of the country’s largest builders and operators of transitional and permanent low-income housing, is moving towards building one of the largest shelters in North Brooklyn in a four-story industrial building on McGuiness Boulevard at Clay Street.

-A city official confirmed this week that HELP USA CEO Larry Bilensky had submitted a proposal.
-But Community Board 1 District Manager Gerry Esposito said that the company has declined his invitation to present the plan to the public at the board’s Sept.
-15 meeting.
+A city official confirmed this week that HELP USA CEO Larry Bilensky had submitted a proposal and also briefed Community Board 1 District Manager Gerry Esposito of the plan.

 The 24-year-old nonprofit, led by Executive Board Chairwoman Maria Cuomo Cole, has managed several transitional housing facilities in the northeast, including the HELP Women’s Center in Brownsville, which has drawn heavy criticism from neighbors who accuse its guests of prostitution and drug abuse (see sidebar).